-- Cost effective – Cloud POS systems generally cost a monthly subscription fee without any contractual obligations – this can remove the entry point for a quality system without spending thousands of dollars upfront for software licensing.
+- Cost-effective – Cloud POS systems generally cost a monthly subscription fee without any contractual obligations – this can remove the entry point for a quality system without spending thousands of dollars upfront for software licensing.

-- Easy to use – Tablet and mobile POS are easier to use because staff is already familiar with using mobile devices so that the learning curve can be shorter over the traditional point of sale machines and software.
+- Easy to use – Tablet and mobile POS are easier to use because the staff is already familiar with using mobile devices so that the learning curve can be shorter over the traditional point of sale machines and software.

 - Software updates – Regular cloud updates can be pushed out to your App or online software, so you always have the latest and most secure version of the program.
 Also, most cloud companies offer updates at no additional charge as part of the service or support agreement.

-- Quality support – Most mPOS companies, offer support as part of your SaaS (Software-as-a-Service) agreement.
+- Quality support – Most mPOS companies offer support as part of your SaaS (Software-as-a-Service) agreement.
 As long as you’re a paying customer, customer service should be included.
 24/7/365 software support is the norm in the tablet and mobile industry.

 - Mobility – mPOS allows you to be “mobile” where you can accept orders and payments at a vendor show, or take orders on the floor of your restaurant or retail store.

 While the majority of the point of sale solutions on the market offer some cloud or mobile options, you’ll want to consider all options on the table.
 If you have a slow or spotty internet connection, then the cloud might not be the way to go for you.
 If you don’t plan on taking orders tableside or away from your shop, then maybe you don’t need a mobile solution.
 Sometimes a traditional hard-wired or localized solution can still be the best solution.

 6. Salon and Spa POS Systems